-- Click on the PDF page, so that it gets keyboard focus, and then press the Down or Up arrow key. - Control-click on the PDF page and use the commands in the contextual menu. - Use the View ▷ Customize Toolbar command to add toolbar buttons for changing the page. - Use the Keyboard pane of System Preferences to add keyboard shortcuts for Next Page and Previous Page.
+- Click on the PDF page, so that it gets keyboard focus, and then press the Down or Up arrow key.
+In order for this to work, View ▷ Zooming ▷ Zoom to Fit must be checked. - Press Command-Left Arrow or Command-Right Arrow. - Control-click on the PDF page and use the commands in the contextual menu. - Use the View \triangleright Customize Toolbar command to add Next and Previous toolbar buttons for changing the page. - Use the Keyboard pane of System Preferences to change the keyboard shortcuts for Next Page and Previous Page.